 I suggest repeating this love and trust exercise, by writing about your own words and behaviors toward your husband.
 Go through the left hand and right hand columns listing behaviors that you do.
 If you were in your husband’s shoes, what conclusions would you draw about your love and your trustworthiness based on these lists?
 Are you doing what it takes to earn your husband’s trust?
 Are your words and behaviors contradictory?
 Are there other things that you could do to demonstrate even more how much you love and value your husband?

 I recommend that you don’t share this paper with your husband

 Many women do not have good success in stopping damage because either their boundaries are not done effectively, or they do not also do the loving behavior necessary for building the relationship at the same time.
-In What to Do When He Won’t Change, I help women to make a three step plan for stopping the damage in their marriages.
-Using such a plan, women go from, “Can I trust my husband?” to “What can I do to stop the damage and build my relationship?” which is a far more helpful question.
+In my book, What to Do When He Won’t Change, I help women to make a three step plan for stopping the damage in their marriages.
+Using such a plan, women stop thinking, “Can I trust my husband?” and instead think “What can I do to stop the damage and build my relationship?” which is a far more helpful question.

 If you figure out you can’t trust your husband, you still need to take actions to make things better.